litongjava/java-openai/readme.md

   "messages":
   [
     {
-      "content": "Convert the image into text.
-Do not miss any information, keep the format, and just output the text.\r\ntext", "role": "system"
-    },
-    {
       "content":
       [
+        {
+          "type":"text",
+          "text": "Convert the image into text.
+Do not miss any information, keep the format, and just output the text.\r\ntext", },
         {
           "type": "image_url",
           "image_url":